jeremyosborne/wayward-mod-learnings/README.md

 ## TODO

 - [ ] `Shredded Meat, Boiled`: another meal option for `Shredded Meat, Dried`.
 Uses the much more plentiful water ingredient instead of the scarcer fat.
-Increases satiation and even adds some thirst quenching, but not as nutritious as `Shredded Meat, Fried`. onUse: [1, 15, 4, 2]
+Increases satiation and even adds some thirst quenching, but not as nutritious as `Shredded Meat, Fried`. onUse: [1, 15, 5, 3]
 - [ ] Make smoker doodad
 - [ ] Quest: Tutorial for what is included in this mod
+    - [ ] Document the quest in code, only when it is complete

 ## Dev Notes